Brand Insight and Re-Positioning

 Figure 1.
 The new model sold out at pre-order before it even went on sale.

 Data capture evidenced that out of 7M people who walked passed the display, 1.5M stopped and were visually engaged with the experience for 20s or more.
 Interactions of greater than 20 seconds were measured as being effective in re-positioning the brand for a consumer.
-The result was that the new Mini Countryman sold out before it even hit the show rooms.
+The new Mini Countryman sold out before it even hit the show rooms.